CCavalier/fp-explained/markdowns/part1.md

 The elements of this list are defined as var, but we will prefer to use val, which cannot be modified.
 Moreover mutableList is a specific kind of list who can be modified.

-Let's rewrite it to not allow someone to eat all the strawberries

 ```scala
 var x = 0